BuilderIO/builder/plugins/cloudinary/README.md

 ### Add the plugin in Builder.io

-From your [organizatiopn settings page](https://builder.io/account/organization) click the edit (pencil) button next to plugins and enter the development URL for this plugin `http://localhost:1268/builder-plugin-cloudinary.system.js` and hit save
+From your [organization settings page](https://builder.io/account/organization) click the edit (pencil) button next to plugins and enter the development URL for this plugin `http://localhost:1268/builder-plugin-cloudinary.system.js` and hit save

 **NOTE:** Loading http:// content on an https:// website will give you a warning.
 Be sure to click the shield in the top right of your browser and choose "load unsafe scripts" to allow the http content on Builder's https site when devloping locally